 Joseph Pilates was born in 1883 in Germany.

 His father was a gymnast and his mother a naturopath.
-His mother’s healing philosophy and his father’s physical achievements greatly influenced Joseph’s ideas on therapeutic exercise.

 As a child Joseph suffered from asthma, rickets and rheumatic fever, but he was determined to overcome these physical disadvantages and dedicated his life to improving his health and strength.

 He focused on breathing techniques to help with his asthma and exercised outside to cure his Rickets.
 By the age of 14 he was fit enough to pose for anatomic charts.
 He loved skiing and he studied bodybuilding, yoga, martial arts, and gymnastics.
-We can recognise the influence of these activities in the Pilates exercises we do today.

 In 1912 Joseph moved to England and earned a living as a professional boxer, circus performer, and self-defence trainer.

 After the war, Joseph returned to Germany.
 He collaborated with experts in dance and physical exercise, trained police officers and was also pressured to train members of the German Army.
-He later left Germany disappointed with its conditions and moved to the United States.

 The Pilates method encourages the mind to control muscles, and it focuses attention on core postural muscles that help keep the body balanced and provide support for the spine.
 Pilates’s exercises teach awareness of breath and alignment of the spine and strengthen the deep torso and abdominal muscles.